-BUSD 733 Strategic Management
+BUSD 733 Strategic Management I

-3 hours.
+2 hours.
 This course examines the theoretical foundations and major components of the strategic planning process in contemporary business and nonprofit organizations, including, for example, development of a strategic plan, mission statements, change management, and stakeholder analysis.
+Includes a residency period.